 Credit: Marketing Image via Shutterstock

-"The single most important thing for a small business to include in its marketing plan is a very clear understanding of its customers and its competitors," explained Robert Thomas, professor of marketing at the McDonough School of Business at Georgetown University.
+"The single most important thing for a small business to include in its marketing plan is a very clear understanding of its customers and its competitors," said Robert Thomas, professor of marketing at the McDonough School of Business at Georgetown University.

-- Identify your target customers.
+Identify your target customers.
 There are numerous potential customers in most markets, but to succeed faster and better, a small business must study the market to determine the characteristics of its best target customers.
 The target customer should be described in detail.
 In doing so, a business also develops a clearer picture of the expected sales revenues and financials.

 Social media has become an essential part of businesses' marketing plans.
-Businesses that have yet to realize the opportunities that Facebook, Twitter, Google+ and other networks provide them are truly missing out.
+Businesses that have yet to realize the opportunities that Facebook, Twitter, Google+, LinkedIn and other networks provide them are missing out.
 Even though the concept of social media marketing may overwhelm certain small business owners, the process does not need to be a challenge, as more services and companies are popping up more and more frequently.